brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 sahi predict --model_path  "C:\Users\...Your\Folder\Path...\AI_Project\TrainYoloV8\runs\detect\train_Small\weights\best.pt" --model_type yolov8 --source "C:\Users\...Your\Folder\Path...\AI_Project\Georeferenced" --slice_height 640 --slice_width 640 --overlap_height_ratio 0.2 --overlap_width_ratio 0.2 --visual_bbox_thickness 1 --visual_hide_labels TRUE --export_pickle TRUE
 ```

-As an asside...Unfortunatey, SAHI does not output a conveniently formatted .txt file with annotations in the yolo format that we can easily import into LabelImg.
+As an aside...Unfortunately, SAHI does not output a conveniently formatted .txt file with annotations in the yolo format that we can easily import into LabelImg.
 The "pickle" file is the .txt file with the annotations but in an unreadable format.
 If you want to turn this into a readable file, in your 3.11 virtual environment

 type